Often people think that to live your life purpose means having to do some extraordinary work.

-Coincidentally right before recording the Life Purpose Connection audio program, I had a personal experience that caused me to add another module to the work.
-It demonstrated loud and clear, that you can always find a way to live your life purpose – regardless of job or circumstance.
+Coincidentally, right before recording the Life Purpose Connection audio program, I had a personal experience that caused me to add another module to the work.
+It demonstrated loud and clear, that you can always find a way to live your life purpose – regardless of your job or circumstance.

 I was taking a trip out of town and had to use the ladies room at an airport. . .